Regenerative Farming Resources: Guide to Financial & Material Support

 Advertisement

-Billions are allocated: The Inflation Reduction Act alone directed nearly $20 billion specifically towards climate-smart agriculture, much of it flowing through NRCS.
+Billions are allocated:ย The Inflation Reduction Act alone directed nearlyย $20 billion specifically towards climate-smart agriculture, much of it flowing through NRCS.
+Many states also offer complementary grants.
+Plus, explore tax breaks and subsidies designed to reward sustainable land management.

 Advertisement